Metastruct/gmod_longjmp/README.md

 ## Alternative approaches

-### 1. Assumption: Any external C functions are well below any timeout limits or hard timeout limit is not required
+### 1. Assumption: Any external C functions are well below any timeout limits or a hard timeout limit is not required

+Required modifications: [LUAJIT_ENABLE_CHECKHOOK](https://github.com/LuaJIT/LuaJIT/blob/master/src/lj_record.c#L2239) or some way to patch the presently running code to contain the check if jitted (*undefined computation behaviour of escaping loops prematurely and such needs to be tolerated but this would happen anyway with sethook*)

 Are you able to restore LuaJIT to a functional state from a jitted code such as `while true do end`?
 Assuming the above and that any functions the untrusted code can execute does not dominate: